 Often, companies that haven’t effectively onboarded their team end up abandoning time tracking all together, and blaming the software or even the practice in general.
 That’s why we’ve put together this list of best practices for onboarding.
 In our experience with current customers, following these 6 tips will lead to positive and productive time tracking.

 1. Clearly communicate why employees must track time in the first place.

-You’ve probably heard it before, but this may be the most important step in introducing time tracking.
+As with any new changes, communication is key, not only from an HR management perspective, but also on a personal level.
+In fact, this may be the most important step in introducing time tracking.
 It’s key to explain the value of time tracking to your team, rather than allowing them to jump to the worst possible conclusions about the company’s motives.
 Let them know it isn’t about surveillance.
 Some common reasons for tracking time include knowing how much to charge clients or to pay contractors, identifying profitable and costly projects, understanding which employees are overworked or underutilized, and improving estimates of how long projects and tasks take to complete in order to budget more accurately.
 Whatever your company’s motives and goals, share them with your team to help clarify any questions they may have.

 At the same time, be very clear about the obligation employees have to submit their timesheets on time, and the consequences if they don’t.
 Depending on the company, you may consider distributing a written agreement.
 This will make problems with enforcement easier to solve down the road.
 Being vague or nonchalant about time tracking expectations and obligations will lead to employees not taking the responsibility seriously.

 2. Create a clear activity hierarchy that will be easy for employees to follow.